wuaw/battle-notify/README.md

 #### Type

 The `type` field can be any of the following (case-insensitive):
-- `Added` An abnormality was added to the target.
+- `'Added'` An abnormality was added to the target.
-- `AddedOrRefreshed` An abnormality was added, or refreshed on the target.
+- `'AddedOrRefreshed'` An abnormality was added, or refreshed on the target.
-- `Refreshed` An abnormality was refreshed on the target.
+- `'Refreshed'` An abnormality was refreshed on the target.
   - Both `Refreshed` types have extra arguments: `required_stacks` (Default: 1)
   - Specifying `required_stacks` of `5` would mean that the module only notifies you once the abnormality is refreshed with stacks of `5` or higher.
 This field only takes an integer as an argument.
-- `Expiring` An abnormality is expiring on the target.
+- `'Expiring'` An abnormality is expiring on the target.
   - This type has extra arguments: `time_remaining` (Default: 6)
   - Specifying a `time_remaining` of `6` would mean that when 6 seconds are left on the buff or debuff, the notification for this event is shown.
   - Specifying a `time_remaining` of `[6, 12]`, in an array, works in a similar manner but for both 6 and 12 seconds.
 There is no limit on how many integers you can specify.
-- `Missing` All of the specified abnormalities are missing from the target.
+- `'Missing'` All of the specified abnormalities are missing from the target.
-- `MissingDuringCombat` Similar to `Missing`, but only triggers when you are in combat.
+- `'MissingDuringCombat'` Similar to `Missing`, but only triggers when you are in combat.
   - Both `Missing` types have extra arguments: `rewarn_timeout` (Default: 5)
   - Specifying a `rewarn_timeout` of `5` would mean that the module waits 5 seconds after warning you of the event before it warns you again.
 This prevents spam.
 This field only takes an integer as an argument.

 #### Target

 The `target` field can be any of the following (case-insensitive):
-- `Self` Your character.
+- `'Self'` Your character.
-- `MyBoss` The boss that you are attacking.
+- `'MyBoss'` The boss that you are attacking.
-- `Party` Any party member, excluding yourself.
+- `'Party'` Any party member, excluding yourself.
-- `PartyIncludingSelf` Any party member, including yourself.
+- `'PartyIncludingSelf'` Any party member, including yourself.

 #### Abnormalities